IBM/aiops-ui-extension-template/doc/getting-started.md

   - `oc patch aiopsui aiopsui-instance --type merge -p '{"spec":{"container":{"uiBundleApi":{"image":{"pullSecret":"YOUR PULL SECRET"}}}}}' -n <AIOps namespace>`
   - `npm run enable -- -n <AIOps namespace>`

+  NOTE: If you are using a custom certificate on your cluster, you can provide it before running enable and other scripts using `export NODE_EXTRA_CA_CERTS=my_custom_cert.pem`.

 5. Update the user name and API key in `target.json` with the key from the previous step.
 This is used to test with your cluster.
 Your resulting file should read like:
 ```json
   {